Quack842/escape-room/README.md

 ![Username](assets/images/username.png)
 </details>
 <details>
-    <summary>Direction Color</summary>
+    <summary>Directions with Color</summary>
-    When the user is looking into a direction, that direction will be in teh corresponding color.
+    When the player is looking into a direction, that direction will be in teh corresponding color.

 ![Default Direction](assets/images/start-room.png)
 ![North Direction](assets/images/north-direction.png)